anywhichway/lmdb-cluster/README.md

 If `offset` is present, then the range is not complete.
 Request the exact same URL as before, but with the `offset` set to the value of the `offset` property of the result object.
 This will return the next page of results.
 When a JavaScript client library is written, the object will even have a `next()` method.

-## MOVE /data/:environment/:name/:key?key=:newKey,&version=:version&ifVersion=:ifversion
+## MOVE /data/:environment/:name/:key?key=:newKey,&version=:version&ifVersion=:ifversion - returns boolean

 Moves the value at `:key` to `:newKey`.
 The `newKey` will be in the same `:environment` and database.
 If `:version` is provided, it will be used for the moved version.
 Moving will only occur when the version of the original matches `:ifversion`, when `:ifversion` is provided.
 Returns `true` if successful, otherwise `false`.
 The actual move involves making a copy and deleting the original inside a transaction.

-## PATCH /data/:environment/:name/:key?version=:version&ifVersion=:ifversion
+## PATCH /data/:environment/:name/:key?version=:version&ifVersion=:ifversion - returns boolean

 Patches a value (the contents of the request body) into the database `:name` at the `:key`, using `Object.assign`, optionally with the `version` provided.
 If `ifVersion` is provided, only patches if the version of the old value is `:ifversion`.

 If the existing value is a primitive type or the new value is a primitive type, the existing value is replaced with the patch.
 Otherwise, the patch is merged into the object.
 By serializing `undefined` to "@undefined" as the value for properties you wish to delete, `PATCH` can be used to delete properties (including nested ones).

-## PATCH /data/:environment/:name/:key/*?version=:version&ifVersion=:ifversion
+## PATCH /data/:environment/:name/:key/*?version=:version&ifVersion=:ifversion - returns boolean

 Patches a value (the contents of the request body) into the database `:name` at the `:key`, and subpath `*`, optionally with the `version` provided.
 If `ifVersion` is provided, only patches if the version of the old value is `:ifversion`.